dotbitHQ/dotbit.js/docs/contribution-guide.md

 You can also check out here: [types.ts](../../src/types.ts#L5).

 ### Publish a plugin
+> As we rely on pnpm to override `types` field in package.json with `publishConfig`, so stick to use pnpm to publish a new version.
+> Otherwise, the `types` field in package.json in npm will not be correct.

 > Please use this command below, otherwise, you are publishing a private package.

 ```shell